 When connecting two computers using Ethernet, a crossover cable is not required; circuits in the PHY detect the type of connection and switch the signal configuration as required.

-The Ethernet interface in the 12-inch PowerBook G4 conforms to the ISO/IEC 802.3 specification, where applicable.
+The Ethernet interface in the PowerBook G4 -12 inch computer conforms to the ISO/IEC 802.3 specification, where applicable.

 Internal Modem